Buy American Act (BAA Construction Lawyers) Frequently Asked Questions

 Does the Buy American Act Apply to Leasing?

-- the using a domestic product would lead to an unreasonable increase of the total cost of the project.
+• the use a domestic product would lead to an unreasonable increase of the total cost of the project.

 How do the terms ‘public building’, ‘public use’, and ‘public work’ apply to the Buy American Act?

 Many government contractors find themselves being investigated or criminally indicted because they thought that they were purchasing domestic end products under the BAA.
-Understand the letter of the law is critical.
+Understanding the letter of the law for BAA compliance is critical.
 If the procurement is over the “micro-purchase threshold” to purchase domestic end products depends, in part, upon whether it is unmanufactured or manufactured.

 What Does Commercial Off the Shelf (COTS) Mean Under the Buy American Act?

-Tip: Your company’s day to say activity has to be looked at uniquely to decide whether your company’s process actually amount to constitute manufacturing in the United States.
+Tip: Your company’s day-to-day activity has to be looked at uniquely to decide whether your company’s process actually amounts to constitute manufacturing in the United States.

 As a general rule, after your item has been manufactured or in its final form, activities such as packaging and testing do not constitute manufacturing under the BAA.